RichardLitt/awesome-fantasy/README.md

 Farmer Giles is one of my favourite encapsulated stories set in something akin to Old England.
 It's basically Tolkien's nod to classic fairy tale writers like Lord Dunsanay or MacDonald, but with some humor.
 "Give us your crown!" is one of my favourite quotes, and I am totally going to name my dog Garm. - [@RichardLitt](https://github.com/RichardLitt)

-> The editors of the best-selling rediscovered Tolkien novel Roverandom present an expanded fiftieth anniversary edition of Tolkien's beloved classic Farmer Giles of Ham, complete with a map, the original story outline, the original first-edition illustrations by Pauline Baynes, and the author's notes for an unpublished sequel.
+> "The editors of the best-selling rediscovered Tolkien novel Roverandom present an expanded fiftieth anniversary edition of Tolkien's beloved classic Farmer Giles of Ham, complete with a map, the original story outline, the original first-edition illustrations by Pauline Baynes, and the author's notes for an unpublished sequel.
 Farmer Giles of Ham is a light-hearted satire for readers of all ages that tells the tale of a reluctant hero who must save his village from a dragon.
-It is a small gem of a tale that grows more delightful with each rereading.
+It is a small gem of a tale that grows more delightful with each rereading."

 #### [Good Omens](https://www.goodreads.com/book/show/12067.Good_Omens) *by [Terry Pratchett](https://en.wikipedia.org/wiki/Terry_Pratchett) and [Neil Gaiman](https://en.wikipedia.org/wiki/Neil_Gaiman)* [4.3]

 This was a fun book, and a great collaboration.
 At times it is a bit clear where Neil Gaiman was writing, and I'm not sure that the book is better for his inclusions at points; he hadn't yet perfected his craft, I think.
 But the story as a whole is good. - [@RichardLitt](https://github.com/RichardLitt)

-> According to The Nice and Accurate Prophecies of Agnes Nutter, Witch (the world's only completely accurate book of prophecies, written in 1655, before she exploded), the world will end on a Saturday.
+> "According to The Nice and Accurate Prophecies of Agnes Nutter, Witch (the world's only completely accurate book of prophecies, written in 1655, before she exploded), the world will end on a Saturday.
 Next Saturday, in fact.
 Just before dinner.
 >
 > So the armies of Good and Evil are amassing, Atlantis is rising, frogs are falling, tempers are flaring.
 Everything appears to be going according to Divine Plan.
 Except a somewhat fussy angel and a fast-living demon — both of whom have lived amongst Earth's mortals since The Beginning and have grown rather fond of the lifestyle — are not actually looking forward to the coming Rapture.
 >
-> And someone seems to have misplaced the Antichrist . . .
+> And someone seems to have misplaced the Antichrist . . ."

 #### [The Princess Bride](http://www.goodreads.com/book/show/21787.The_Princess_Bride) *by [William Goldman](https://en.wikipedia.org/wiki/William_Goldman)* [4.2] :fire:

 This is a book that doesn't take away from the classic movie rendition of it, but adds to it.
 It stands alone as a fun little read. - [@RichardLitt](https://github.com/RichardLitt)

->What happens when the most beautiful girl in the world marries the handsomest prince of all time and he turns out to be...well...a lot less than the man of her dreams?
+>"What happens when the most beautiful girl in the world marries the handsomest prince of all time and he turns out to be...well...a lot less than the man of her dreams?
 As a boy, William Goldman claims, he loved to hear his father read the S. Morgenstern classic, The Princess Bride.
 But as a grown-up he discovered that the boring parts were left out of good old Dad's recitation, and only the "good parts" reached his ears.
 Now Goldman does Dad one better.
 He's reconstructed the "Good Parts Version" to delight wise kids and wide-eyed grownups everywhere.
 What's it about?
 Fencing.
 Fighting.
 True Love.
 Strong Hate.
 Harsh Revenge.
 A Few Giants.
 Lots of Bad Men.
 Lots of Good Men.
 Five or Six Beautiful Women.
 Beasties Monstrous and Gentle.
 Some Swell Escapes and Captures.
 Death, Lies, Truth, Miracles, and a Little Sex.
-In short, it's about everything.
+In short, it's about everything."

 ### Horror